MarlinFirmware/Configurations/config/examples/BIQU/Hurakan/README.md

 # Biqu Hurakan Configuration

+*Note:* Early Hurakan printers have a raised bed power switch, so enable (uncomment) `#define PROBING_MARGIN_BACK` in `Configuration_adv.h` to prevent the hotend from potentially colliding with the switch assembly while probing.

 The Biqu Hurakan ships with a BigTreeTech Manta M4P motherboard which includes an integrated BigTreeTech CB1 single board computer running Klipper.
 See below for instructions on how to update the CB1 to run OctoPrint.

 # Table of Contents